NaimShk07/MERN_Stack_Interview_Prep/PastInterviewQuestion/03_datanova.md

 ## 22. why we should use promise i we already have callback

-- Callbacks definitely work—but they can quickly become messy and difficult to manage when dealing with multiple asynchronous tasks.
+- Callbacks definitely work—but they can quickly become `messy and difficult to manage` when dealing with multiple asynchronous tasks.
-- This mess is often called **callback hell** deeply nested functions that are hard to read, maintain, and debug.
+- This mess is often called **callback hell** deeply nested functions that are hard to `read, maintain, and debug`.
 - Promises help solve this problem by allowing us to chain asynchronous operations using .then() and handle errors centrally with .catch(), leading to cleaner, more readable code.

 ---